czofficial/nd00333_AZMLND_C2/bankmarketing/README.md

 As a general overview, a lot of algorithms were trained in order to solve a classification problem using the AutoML functionality of AzureML.
 Based on all trained models, the best model was then deployed to a REST endpoint that can be consumed by other applications.
 In step '6.
 Consume model endpoints' (see below), one can see what response the REST endpoint returned when it was consumed by an application (in this case, the 'endpoint.py' script on a local device).
 As a second step, a pipeline on AzureML was created using Azure SDK for Python in order to automate the general model training process.
 By deploying the model training process pipeline itself to a REST endpoint, the REST pipeline can then be kicked-off with a simple REST API call using the HTTP POST method.

+This project focuses on the operationalising of the machine learning model, rather than improving it.

 ## Architectural Diagram
 ![project-overview](./Images/project-overview.png)